vaden4d/tinyflame/README.md

 - Control head pose, neck, jaw, and eye rotations
 - Visualize and interact with the 3D face model in real-time using a [Viser](https://github.com/viser-ai/viser) web-based interface

-The implementation is based on the [FLAME PyTorch code](https://github.com/soubhiksanyal/FLAME_PyTorch) and provides a clean, differentiable interface for face generation tasks.
+The implementation is based on the [FLAME PyTorch code](https://github.com/soubhiksanyal/FLAME_PyTorch) and provides a clean, differentiable interface for head generation tasks.

 ## Installation